wnsgh1a/wnsgh1a.github.io/content/myschool/about.md

 ---
-# An instance of the About widget.
+# An instance of the Gallery widget.
-widget: about
+widget: gallery

 # Activate this widget? true/false
 active: true